 Program completion normally requires 9 months.
 The Program is divided into 9 monthly academic periods (modules) comprised of 8 months of classroom and laboratory instruction, which are delivered in a hybrid format, and one externship period.
-In the hybrid, format, courses may in-person (residential) and distance education (on-line) components.
+In the hybrid format, classroom and laboratory instruction may include in-person (residential) and distance education (online) components.